overlord-systems/jai-sdl3/README.md

 Want to support a new platform or found some missing enums/macros not generated? please feel free to send a PR!

-To support a new platform check `generate.jai` and replicate what's done in the Windows/Linux section for MacOS, then run `jai generate.jai`.
+To support a new platform check `generate.jai` and replicate what's done in the Windows/Linux section for your platform, then run `jai generate.jai`.